 At the reporting date the Group had £3.8 million of cash and cash equivalents, £24.0 million short term investments and £44.0 million of undrawn funding.
 The remaining £122.1 million is expected to be funded by future surpluses, Social Housing Grant, loan finance and new build asset sales.

-The Group and Comapny were committed to making the following future minimum lease payments under non-cancellable operating leases:
+The Company is committed to making the following future minimum lease payments under non-cancellable operating leases: